Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Introduction

 Let $G$ be a complex reductive group and $N$ be a representation of $G$.
-One can construct a supersymmetric gauge theory from this data.
-There are two algebraic varieties associated to this theory---the Higgs and Coulomb branches.
-A mathematical definition of Coulomb branches was given by Braverman, Finkelberg and Nakajima in~\cite{BFN}
+One can construct a~supersymmetric gauge theory from this data.
+There are two algebraic varieties associated to this theory~-- the Higgs and Coulomb branches.
+A mathematical definition of Coulomb branches was given by Braverman, Finkelberg and Nakajima in~\cite{BFN}.

-Each Coulomb branch comes with a quantization of its ring of functions.
-Quantized Coulomb branches include well-known algebras such as spherical double affine Hecke algebras or central reductions of $U(\mathfrak{sl}_n)$
+In the case when $N=0$, the Coulomb branch was computed earlier in~\cite{BFM}, it is isomorphic to the universal centralizer scheme \smash{$\mathfrak{Z}_{\check{\mathfrak{g}}}^{\check{G}}$} for the Langlands dual group.
+Other examples include slices in the affine Grassmannian for type $ADE$ simple Lie groups~\cite{BFNQuivers}, in particular the nilpotent cone~$\mc{N}_{\mathfrak{sl}_n}$ is a Coulomb branch.
+For the proof of the last assertion, see the last remark in~\cite{GW}, for example.

-In Lemma~6.9 of~\cite{BFN} it is proved that in the case of $G=\SL_2(\CC)$ Coulomb branches are exactly type $D_n$ Kleinian singularities $xy^2=z^2+x^{n-1}$ plus three exceptions: the cases $n=2$, $n=1$ of this equation, and the surface $xy^2=z^2+y$.
-If we take representation $N=(\CC^2)^m$, we get $n=m$. (in the notation of \cite{BFN}, the representation is denoted by $\mathbf{N}$ and our $n$ corresponds to $N$ in Lemma~6.9).
+Each Coulomb branch $\mc{M}_{G,N}=\operatorname{Spec} \mc{A}_{G,N}$ comes with a quantization of its ring of functions~$\mc{A}_{G,N}^{\hbar}$.
+For example, any quantization of the nilpotent cone algebra $\CC[\mc{N}_{\mathfrak{sl}_n}]$ is a central reduction of $U(\mathfrak{sl}_n)$.
+This example provides a link between positive traces on quantized Coulomb branches and infinite-dimensional unitary representations of simple complex Lie groups.
+For an example of how this works in the case when $n=2$, see \cite[Section~4.3, pages~43 and~46]{klyuev2023unitarizability}.

-This fact motivates the title of the article, but we do not use any facts about Coulomb branches in the first chapter.
+In \cite[Lemma~6.9]{BFN}, it is proved that in the case of $G=\SL_2(\CC)$ Coulomb branches are exactly type $D_n$ Kleinian singularities $xy^2=z^2+x^{n-1}$ plus three exceptions: the cases $n=2$, $n=1$ of this equation, and the surface $xy^2=z^2+y$.
+If we take the representation $N=\bigl(\CC^2\bigr)^m$, we get~${n=m}$.
+In the notation of~\cite{BFN}, the representation is denoted by $\mathbf{N}$ and our $n$ corresponds to~$N$ in Lemma~6.9.
+This fact motivates the title of the article, but we do not use any facts about Coulomb branches in the first part of the article.

-Coulomb branches are defined as homology of an infinite-dimensional scheme.
-Changing homology to K-theory we also get an algebra, called K-theoretic Coulomb branch algebra.
-Physically, we take 4-dimensional gauge theory with the same group $G$ and matter $M$, and compactify it on a circle.
-Algebraically, a deformed $K$-theoretic Coulomb branch is a certain $q$-deformation of a usual Coulomb branch.
+The Coulomb branch algebra $\mc{A}_{G,N}$ is defined as equivariant homology of an infinite-dimen\-sion\-al scheme $\mc{R}_{G,N}$.
+Changing homology to K-theory, we also get an algebra, called the K-theoretic Coulomb branch algebra.
+Physically, we take 4-dimensional gauge theory with the same group~$G$ and matter $M$, and compactify it on a circle.
+Algebraically, a deformed $K$-theoretic Coulomb branch algebra $\mc{A}_{G,N}^q$ is a certain $q$-deformation of $\mc{A}_{G,N}$.